 Most countertop microwaves come with a Quick Cook function, also known as Express Cook, which makes microwaving food even faster.
 The 30-second key is also a time-saver because you can simply add 30 seconds to the cook time as your food is cooking.

 The preset buttons can also be time-savers.
-The most common are popcorn, potato and pizza.
-Other preset buttons that microwaves sport include ones for a beverage, fresh and frozen vegetables, frozen entree, soup, and bread.
+The most common are popcorn, potato, and pizza.
+Other preset buttons that microwaves sport include ones for a beverage, fresh and frozen vegetables, soup, and bread.

 One of the most overlooked pieces of information in your user manual is the warranty, and some microwave manufacturers offer a longer warranty specifically for the magnetron.
-Many manufacturers give you an all-encompassing warranty that covers all parts for the same amount of time – for instance, Kenmore offers two years of protection from defects.
+Many manufacturers give you an all-encompassing warranty that covers all parts for the same amount of time.

 The right balance between a small countertop footprint and adequate cubic footage inside can be tough to work out.
 We were pleasantly surprised by how much the smaller microwaves could fit so we generally recommend getting the smallest one that makes sense for your household.
 However, the smaller units tend to have less overall power.
 That being said, we were pleasantly surprised by how much overall power didn't really speed cooking, or at least not by much, so you can still get a smaller unit with less power and expect to be totally satisfied.